 Column Data Type

-How to set column type
+How to set a column type

 2. Open the column settings.

-3. Select Text, Number, or Date.
+3. Choose Text, Number, Date, Boolean, or Enum.

-6. Click Save to apply.
+5. Click Save to apply.

 Use case: Document library